The Selling Zone – a wonderful place.

 The place where maybe’s convert to money.

-And promises become real live signatures.
+And promises become real bankable signatures.

 It is, at once, the best and the worst place to be if you’re in sales or business development.